cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md

 ---

-The only combination of running chain / running tests that will not work is if you run Ignite on your local computer and the tests in a container.
-For this edge case, you should put your host IP address in `RPC_URL` and `FAUCET_URL`.
+The only combination of running chain / running tests that will not work with the above is if you run Ignite on your local computer and the tests in a container.
+For this edge case, you should put your host IP address in `RPC_URL` and `FAUCET_URL`, for instance  `--env RPC_URL="http://YOUR-HOST-IP:26657"`.

 If you started the chain in Docker, when you are done you can stop the containers with: